Peter-Teng/GolangBlog-Backend/README.md

-# MarvelousBlog-Backend
+# GOLang Blog-Backend
-A back-end of my blog application.
+A back-end of a simple blog application.